cronokirby/alg-intro-exercises/exercises/Ch-1.md

 to sometimes be routed to the wrong place.
 However, in terms of shipping freight across planes, it's acceptable to settle with a satisfying, but not necessarily optimal distribution of products across the planes.

+## 1.2

+#### 1
+Consider an application that plays music.
+Not even acknowledging the algorithms necessary to implement audio itself, displaying songs to the user in different ways requires sorting.

+#### 2
+Between 1 and 43 elements (on this machine) insertion sort is faster.

+#### 3
+The smallest value is roughly 0.1.